oracle-livelabs/adb/shared/workshops/adb-datastudio/using-avs/8-create-join.md

 ## Introduction

 Congratulations, you are more than halfway to your first Analytic View.
-You have a fact table and a hierarchy, now you just need to specify the join between the hierarchy table the fact table and add at least one measure.
+You have a fact table and a hierarchy, now you just need to specify the join between the hierarchy table and fact table, and add at least one measure.

 Estimated Time:  Less than 5 minutes.